-- A. Accessory after the fact

-- B. For violent or sexual offenses

-- C. For offenses relating to firearms or explosives

-- D. For offenses relating to fraud, theft or burglary

-- E. For offenses relating to drugs

-- F. Sentence of 364 days or less

-- G. Attempt

-- H. Is your client a U.S. citizen without knowing it?
+- A. Accessory after the fact, Aiding and Abetting, Solicitation: All Purpose Pleas - B. For violent or sexual offenses - C. For DUI and negligence/recklessness resulting in injury - D. For offenses relating to firearms or explosives - E. For offenses relating to fraud, theft or burglary - F. For offenses relating to drugs - G. Sentence of 364 days or less - H. Attempt - I. Is your client a U.S. citizen without knowing it?